|On this page|

 Damping density of the distributed soft-constraint force field that tries to match the target velocity.

 This geometry is embedded into and deformed along with the simulated tetrahedral mesh.

-If enabled, the geometry in this object will collide with all other objects.
-These other objects may belong to the same solver or they may be be Static Objects, RBD Objects, or the Ground Plane.
+If enabled, the geometry in this object will collide with all DOP objects that belong to a different solver DOP node.
+Examples, are Static Objects, RBD Objects, and the Ground Plane.
 When the Collision Detection parameter on the Static Object is set to Use Volume Collisions, then the polygon vertices will be tested for collision against the signed distance field (SDF) of the Static Object.
 When Collision Detection is set to Use Surface Collisions, then geometry-based continuous collision detection is used.
 The geometry-based collisions collide points against polygons, and edges against edges.

 When surface-based collisions are used, only polygons and tetrahedrons in the Static Object are considered.
 Other types of primitives, for example spheres, are be ignored.
 The geometry of the external objects (e.g. Static Object) is treated as being one-sided; only the outsides of the polygons, determined by the winding order, oppose collisions.

 When volume-based collisions are enabled, only points will be colliding against the volumes, not the interiors of polygons and tetrahedrons.
 When colliding against small volumes, this may mean that you need to increase the number of points on your mesh to get accurate collision results.

 When enabled, this object will collide with other objects that have the same solver.
 These collisions are handled using continuous collision detection, based on the geometry (polygons and/or tetrahedrons).
 For collisions between objects on the same solver, the polygons are treated as two-sided.
 Both sides of the polygons collide.
 The surface of a tetrahedral mesh only collides on one side: the outside.